SoniBasant/SoniBasant/README.md

 - 👀 I’m interested in Web development and AI
 - 🌱 I’m currently learning HTML, CSS, JS, Python
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me right now on GitHub
+- 📫 How to reach me:- right now on GitHub

 <!---
 SoniBasant/SoniBasant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.